nvzavi/jsasst/README.md

 **Additional:**  Output for the above can be piped to any file using the **>** sign in the terminal window

 <h2>NOTE</h2>
-I am still testing and removing a few bugs and hence kindly note that I am not responsible for any damages to your code (if any).
+This is a beta version, I am still testing and removing a few bugs and hence kindly note that I am not responsible for any damages to your code (if any).
 <h3>Use at your own risk</h3>